xtinzi/cucumber_entersekt_example/README.md

 To get going, you'll need Chrome (or Chromium) installed, and you'll also need the Chromedriver executable available on your path.
 You can get Chromedriver from [here](http://chromedriver.storage.googleapis.com/index.html) and then, in Linux, you can add the directory to your path like this:

     export PATH=$PATH:~/path/to/directory/containing/chromedriver
+    OR create a symlink if this gives you problems: ln -s ~/path/to/directory/containing/chromedriver chromedriver

 Verify it is working by opening a terminal and typing 'chromedriver'.
 You should see: